biseshbhattarai/XRay/README.md

 # XRay

-XRay scans website using nmap , looks for open port and search the vulnerability and exploits on Rapid7 with auxilliary if provided in there.
+XRay scans website/s based on search results in google using nmap , looks for open port and search the vulnerability and exploits on Rapid7 with auxilliary if provided in there.

 ## Installation